 In recent years, we have witnessed something of a decline in dairy’s reputation.
-Environmentalists, dieticians and nutritionists, food scientists, even physicians—everyone nowadays seems to have something bad to say about dairy.
-Even the Canadian government in its most recent iteration of the Canada Food Guide, demoted dairy from its previous position of superiority of nearly 3-4 recommended daily servings, to a whopping zero recommended servings.
+Environmentalists, dietitians and nutritionists, food scientists, even physicians—everyone nowadays seems to have something bad to say about dairy.
+Even the Canadian government in its most recent iteration of the Canada Food Guide, demoted dairy from its previous position of superiority of nearly 3-4 recommended daily servings to a whopping zero recommended servings.
 It doesn’t help matters that upwards of 65% of the world’s population is estimated to be lactose intolerant.
-But is dairy’s poor reputation wholly deserved?
-Or have we gone too far in our vilification of dairy?
+But is dairy’s poor reputation wholly deserved, or have we gone too far in our vilification of dairy?

 It should be noted that there exists a huge variety of dairy products, and every product boasts a different nutritional profile.
 The type of the product, and the processes by which it was made, and what other ingredients or chemicals it may contain all play an important part in determining its health benefits–and potential risks.

 That being said, what are dairy’s benefits, if any?
 Well, dairy has some of the most comprehensive and impressive nutritional profiles of any food, boasting tons of essential and non-essential nutrients.
 Milk especially (not fat-free!) is a great source of protein and fat.
 Milk also usually contains calcium, potassium, phosphorous, vitamin A, B12, and riboflavin (as well as oftentimes being fortified with vitamin D).

 So, if milk is so good for you, why all the recent dairy discontent?
 I investigated some of today’s most common claims against dairy.